ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

   - [ ] There are no typographical or grammatical errors in the thesis
   - [ ] There is no extraneous text in the thesis

+Students are required to write two chapters of their thesis document.
+These chapters can include any two of the following:

 - **Introduction Section Requirements**
   - [ ] The introduction section clearly describes the completed work
   - [ ] The introduction section motivates the completed work from a